Exploring the Possibility of Interacting Quintessence Model as an Alternative to the $\Lambda$CDM Model: Abstract

 \section{Abstract}

 {This study examines interacting quintessence dark energy models and their observational constraints for a general parameterization of the quintessence potential, which encompasses a broad range of popular potentials.
 Four different forms of interactions are considered.
 The analysis is done by expressing the system as a set of autonomous equations for each interaction.
 The Bayesian Model Comparison has been used to compare these models with the standard Lambda Cold Dark Matter ($\Lambda$CDM) model.
-Our analysis shows that, compared to all of the considered interacting models, the $\Lambda$CDM model is still preferred. }
+Our analysis shows positive and moderate evidence for the interacting models over the $\Lambda$CDM model. }

 \keywords{Dark Energy, Dark Matter, Quintessence, Hubble Tension}